anvilproject/anvil-portal/content/content-guide/creating-content.md

 ### PR Review Policy
-We will generally request 2 reviewers for any complex technical content, team consensus for any marketing/branding/value proposition issues and allow the site maintainers to make typo or grammar fixes without additional reviewers.
+We will generally request two reviewers for any complex technical content, team consensus for any marketing/branding/value proposition issues and allow the site maintainers to make typo or grammar fixes without additional reviewers.

 Once a change that requires approval has been approved, the pull request will be merged into the staging branch by the site maintainers.